The Devil Comes Courting

 Grayson took his coat from around his arm and handed it to her.
 “If you tie it about your waist, it should shield you from any prying eyes for the time being.”

 “Thank you.”
 She looked up at him, then smiled.
 “You’re very kind.”

 He touched his pocket in reminder—the letter of introduction was still there, all sealed up, with no notation on the front but two words—Silver Fox, in English—and two Chinese characters.
-He had been told by two separate people that these said the same thing, rather than something like kill this man on sight.
+He recognized the first, and was fairly certain that inscription said the same thing in a different language.